hands-on-cloud/hands-on.cloud/hugo/content/The Ultimate Guide - Real-world use-cases for AWS Lambda/index.md

 ## Serverless CRON Jobs

 Setting up a regular CRON job is a common practice to script and automate routine IT operations at on-premises and in the cloud.
 Centrally available cloud CRON can save a lot of time and effort in managing distributed environments.
-CloudWatch (Scheduled) Events integrated with AWS Lambda allow you to set up highly available CRON jobs executed periodically.
+[CloudWatch Events](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/WhatIsCloudWatchEvents.html) integrated with AWS Lambda allow you to set up highly available CRON jobs executed periodically.

 {{< my-picture name="real world use cases for AWS Lambda-Serverless CRON Jobs" >}}